 Pediatric Sports Medicine

-This rotation will revolve around outpatient clinics at various sites provided by one of the eight primary care sports medicine specialists/attendings.
+This rotation will revolve around outpatient clinics at various sites provided by one of the nine primary care sports medicine specialists/attendings.
 Learning conservative treatment management (i.e. rehabilitation through formal physical therapy, functional rehabilitation, and home exercise programs) as well as recognizing indication for surgical treatment will be emphasized in the curriculum.
 The fellow will be exposed to a wide range of diagnoses in pediatric musculoskeletal medicine ranging from sports injury, injury prevention education, and formulation of wellness programs for the prevention of disease and treatment of chronic disease (i.e. congenital heart disease, coronary artery disease, DM, COPD) in a variety of age ranges from childhood to adulthood.
 The fellow will become well versed in treating special needs athletic populations (i.e. Downs Syndrome/Special Olympics) and handicap athletes.

 Adult Sports Medicine